degawa/fed/README.md

 According to the Fortran standard, the *format specification* consists of *format items*.
 The *format items* is an aggregation of multiple *format item*.
 The *edit descriptor* is subdivided into three categories: *data edit descriptor*, *control edit descriptor*, and *character string edit descriptor*.
 A *format item* is one of *data edit descriptor*, *control edit descriptor*, *character string edit descritpro*, or repeated *format items*.

-However, users can use fed without being aware of the differences.
+However, users can use fed without paying attention to the differences between those types.

 ## Getting started
 ### Requirements